richelbilderbeek/cicone/README.md

 so his surname was Snow.
 He got bullied a lot for that growing up, which only made him stronger.

 The witch gave Alan Turing an apple.
 But he wished for a Linux.
+Then he died :(

 There lived a beautiful girl with her dad and jealous step-mother